-Learning Objective: 02-02 Determine the applicable cost recovery (depreciation) life, method, and convention for tangible personal and real property and calculate the deduction allowable under basic MACRS.
+Learning Objective: 02-02 Determine the applicable cost recovery (depreciation) life; method; and convention for tangible personal and real property and calculate the deduction allowable under basic MACRS.

-94. Olney LLC only purchased one asset this year.
-Olney LLC placed in service on July 19, 2015 machinery and equipment (7-year property) with a basis of \$850,000.
+94. Olney LLC placed in service on July 19, 2014 machinery and equipment (7-year property) with a basis of \$850,000.
 Assume that Olney has sufficient income to avoid any limitations.
-Calculate the maximum depreciation expense including \$179 expensing, rounded to the nearest whole number (but ignoring bonus expensing).
-Assume the 2014 §179 limits are extended to 2015.
+Calculate the maximum depreciation expense including §179 expensing, rounded to the nearest whole number (but ignoring bonus expensing).
+Assume the 2013 §179 limits are extended to 2014.